pzos/PizzaOS/README.md

 ## Why did you name it after pizza???
 1. Pizza is _desirable_, _addictive_, and you'll _love it_ no matter what.
 That's where the name *PizzaOS* comes from.
-2. Pizza is one of my favorite foods (like any other sane human)
+2. Pizza is one of my favorite foods (like any other sane human without health issues)